aerospike/aerolab/README.md

 * [Deploying a full stack - servers, asbench client and AMS monitoring - Docker](docs/usage/fullstack.md)
 * [Deploying a full stack - servers, asbench client and AMS monitoring - AWS](docs/usage/fullstack_aws.md)

+## Notes on AWS and custom VPCs

+If not using the default VPC, certain conditions must be met when configuring a custom one.
+[See this manual on correct configuration of a custom VPC](docs/aws/VPC.md)

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for version changes